WebberZone/better-search/readme.txt

 	* Display an admin notice if any of the fulltext indexes are missing and **Enable mySQL FULLTEXT searching** is enabled.
 This is only shown to admins and cannot be dismissed until the indexes are created.
 	* [Pro] Added a new button to create the indexes and display the index status on the settings page under the **Search tab for Enable mySQL FULLTEXT searching**.

+* Bug fixes:
+	* Quotes in search terms should work correctly now.

 For previous changelog entries, please refer to the separate changelog.txt file or [Github Releases page](https://github.com/WebberZone/better-search/releases)